confluentmedical/nitinol-design-concepts/120-open-frame-fatigue/index.md

 ![mean-disp](120-mean-disp.png)

 Now we visualize our newly calculated field outputs, mean strain and strain amplitude, which are associated with a new step called "Session Step".
+In the images below, note that the location of the maximum strain amplitude is not the same as the location of the maximum mean strain.

 ![mean-strain](120-mean-strain.png)
 ![strain-amplitude](120-strain-amp.png)